RocketChat/docs-old/guides/administrator-guides/integrations/nextcloud-and-webdav.md

 `https://example.com/nextcloud/remote.php/dav/files/USERNAME/`

-You should then be ready to start sharing files to Rocket.Chat via WebDav Protocol!
+You should then be ready to start sharing files with Rocket.Chat via WebDav Protocol!